 GDPR – Do You Know Your EU Clients and Are You Ready to Protect Their Data?

-General Data Protection Regulation (“GDPR”), a European Union (“EU”) regulation meant to protect the rights and data of EU citizens (“data holders”), comes into effect on May 25, 2018.
-This regulation protects the data of EU citizens regardless of who holds the data or where that data is held.
+General Data Protection Regulation (“GDPR”), a European Union (“EU”) regulation meant to protect the rights and data of EU residents (“data subjects”), comes into effect on May 25, 2018.
+This regulation protects the data of EU residents regardless of who holds the data or where that data is held.

 Will GDPR affect my firm?

-All firms, regardless of where they are in the world, must determine whether they hold any data corresponding to a data holder (EU citizen).
-Many American firms believe that not having any clients with EU citizenship alleviates them of needing any remediation; however, most American firms will be affected by GDPR, especially if they do mass marketing via email.
-Firms conducting mass mailings via email will need to remediate their email lists to GDPR standards or delete the emails from their list.
+All firms, regardless of where they are in the world, must determine whether they hold any data corresponding to a data subject (EU resident).
+Many American firms believe that not having any clients with EU residency alleviates them of needing any remediation; however, most American firms will be affected by GDPR, especially if they do mass marketing.
+Firms conducting mass marketing will need to remediate their email lists to GDPR standards or delete the emails from their list.

-This will require a search of not only current clients, but also previous clients, and if any data coincidentally corresponds to a data holder.
-GDPR protects all EU citizens regardless of their residency.
-Firms must also ensure that they properly account for any clients potentially having dual citizenship with an EU country or being EU citizens residing in non-EU countries.
+This will require a search of not only current clients, but also previous clients, and if any data coincidentally corresponds to a data subject.
+GDPR protects all EU residents regardless of their nationality.

 What am I required to do?